stevemacn/service-learning-course/projects.md

 Teach K-12 students the basics of programming through the process of developing a video game.
 Use curriculum from previous offerings or develop your own.

 This idea is similar to http://devbootcamp.com/

+###TEDxUNCCharlotte
+Invite speakers that can present multidisciplinary topics.
+Charge less than $100 (as stipulated by TEDx) and pay the speakers' travel expenses.
+Use an auditorium on campus and establish a theme that will inform the decor of the auditorium and brand the event.

+This idea is similar to http://tedxpurdueu.com/